 Further making markhors look weird, males have thick, long beards of dark hair, gray-and-white manes, and tufts of pale-colored hair on their legs while females have only very short beards.
 Like horses, the length of the coat varies by the season.
 A broad dark brown dorsal stripe runs from the shoulders to the base of the tail.

-#5 Weirdest Animal: Echidna – Lay Eggs
+#5 Weirdest Animal: Echidna – A Mammal that Lays Eggs

 Besides the platypus, the echidna is the only mammal to lay eggs.
 This member of the anteater family lives in Australia, Tasmania, and Papua New Guinea, where it is a solitary animal that is active during the day and evening.
 Echidnas have tiny eyes, and it does not see well.
 It compensates by having keen hearing and a great sense of smell.
 The body of the echidna is covered with beige-and-black spines, similar to porcupines.